zzxwill/odps/intl.en-US/User Guide/MapReduce/Summary/Extended MapReduce.md

 # Extended MapReduce {#concept_ngt_sxf_vdb .concept}

+Compared with the traditional MapRudece, the extended MapReduce model provided by MaxCompute changes the underlying scheduling and I/O model, and avoids redundant I/O operations during the performance.

 The traditional MapReduce model requires that the data must be loaded to the distributed file system \(such as HDFS or MaxCompute table\) after each round of MapReduce operation.
 However, a general  MapReduce application usually consists of multiple MapReduce jobs, and each job output must be written to the disk.
 The following Map task is an example of a task used only to read the data, prepared for the subsequent Shuffle stage, but which actually results in redundant I/O operations.

 The calculation scheduling logic of MaxCompute supports more complex programming paradigm.
 In the preceding scenario, the next Reduce operation can be executed after the Reduce operation and inserting a Map operation is not necessary.
 In this way, MaxCompute provides an extensional MapReduce model, that is, numerous Reduce operations can follow a Map operation, such as Map\>Reduce\> Reduce.